JRubics/poetry-publish/README.md

 An optional space-separated list of debian packages to be installed before building the package

+### `plugins`

+An optional space-separated list of poetry plugins to be installed before building the package

 ## Example usage

 The following will build and publish the python package to the PyPI using the last version of python and poetry.
 Specify the python package version and dependencies in `pyproject.toml` in the root directory of your project.